 » Call for Proposals | Guidelines | Review Process | Presenter Schedule | Oral Presenters | Poster Presenters | Virtual Presenters | Panel Organizer | Proceedings | Full Papers | ISSN | FAQ | Deadlines | Disclaimer | Contact

-COSDA 2015, to be held in Fukuoka, Japan, is an international conference that offers a platform for scholarly and applied conversations among a wide variety of stakeholders concerned with the continual challenge of advancing the social responsibility agenda: people, planet, and growth.
+COSDA 2015, to be held in Fukuoka, Japan, is an international conference that offers a platform for scholarly and applied conversations among a wide variety of stakeholders concerned with the continual challenge of advancing the global sustainability agenda: people, planet, and growth.

 As the fields of social responsibility, sustainable development and sustainable business cross over into multiple areas and disciplines, authors are welcome to submit from a range of topics, perspectives, and disciplines.
 The range of research submissions may include conceptual, empirical, experimental, and case studies.
-With the theme of Balancing the Triple Bottom Line the conference will promote a critical understanding of the innovative and organic approaches concerning social responsibility toward sustainability.
+With the theme of Local Solutions to Global Problems the conference will promote a critical understanding of the innovative and organic approaches concerning business, energy and development toward sustainability.

 This is an international, peer-reviewed conference.
 Full papers are welcome, but not required.
-Registered participants with an accepted abstract and/or refereed full paper will be published in the Proceedings (ISSN 2188-6881).
+Registered participants with an accepted abstract and/or refereed full paper will be published in the proceedings (ISSN 2188-6881).
+We invite abstract submissions of 250 words to be submitted through our online system on any of the following themes:

 - Abstracts must be a maximum of 250 words and must be submitted through the online system.